The Big Bad Backpackers Guide to Whistler

 - Grocery shopping

 Obviously, the most wallet-friendly choice is to buy groceries and cook your own meals.
 Luckily, most hostels have communal kitchens for that exact purpose.
-The IGA is the cheapest supermarket in Whistler village.
+The Fresh Street Market is the cheapest supermarket in Whistler village.

 If you have a car, or don’t mind a short bus ride, the Independent in the Rainbow neighbourhood is ever cheaper.
 Or if you’re really organized, stock up at Walmart in Squamish on your way to Whistler, and feel smug about how much money you’re saving for the rest of your stay.